kehers/kehers.github.com/_posts/2018-03-26-testing-nodejs-lambda-functions.markdown

 }
 {% endhighlight %}

 To be able to test this locally, we need to be able to pass in the required `event`, `context` and `callback` parameters.
-Interestingly, by looking into the `event`  and  `context` objects and of course knowing `callback` is just a function passed in to return information, we can similar objects and use them for our local test.
+Interestingly, by looking into the `event`  and  `context` objects and of course knowing `callback` is just a function passed in to return information, we can create similar objects and use them for our local test.

 Let’s start with `event`.
 This is used to pass event data to the function.
 The data will depend on the event source connected to your Lambda function.
 You can find a list of [sample events published by event sources here](https://docs.aws.amazon.com/lambda/latest/dg/eventsources.html#eventsources-sns).
-For example, let’s see the data sent from SNS.
-Here is what the sample event data looks like:
+Here is the sample event data for SNS for example:

 {% highlight json %}
 {